Skip to content

 Experience building or scaling cloud-native and enterprise-grade solutions

-Collaboration and cross-team leadership — empowering others and driving alignment across organizations
+Collaboration and cross-team leadership — empowering others and driving alignment ('One Microsoft')

-Technical depth combined with business impact — understanding how engineering decisions affect customers and revenue
+Technical depth combined with business impact — how engineering decisions affect customers and revenue

-Pro tip: Microsoft recruiters are trained to look for growth mindset signals in your resume.
-Highlight moments where you learned something new, adapted to a challenge, or helped others grow.
-Pair this with quantified accomplishments that demonstrate customer impact.
-Unlike companies that emphasize pure speed, Microsoft values thoughtful, scalable solutions — show that you build for the long term while delivering iteratively.
+Pro tip: Interviewers are trained to look for growth-mindset signals, so highlight moments where you learned something new, adapted to a challenge, or helped others grow — verbs like 'learned,' 'iterated,' 'mentored,' and 'adapted' land well.
+Pair that with quantified customer impact.
+Unlike pure-speed cultures, Microsoft rewards thoughtful, scalable solutions delivered iteratively; for L63+ roles, foreground mentoring and architectural ownership.

 Must Include